 Who can my child speak to if they need support?

 Your child’s Form Tutor will play a vital role in supporting them through the Year 6 – 7 transition and throughout their time at Arena Academy.
 Students will be encouraged to speak to their Form Tutor in the first instance, if they have any questions or need support.
 Our team of teachers and support staff are friendly and approachable, we always encourage students to speak to somebody if they have a query or need help.
-Mrs Chance and Mrs Sinclair are part of our Student Welfare Team and are available if students have any concerns or just need somebody to talk to.

 Who can I speak to if I have any questions or need to share information about my child?

 Please find the details of key staff members if you have any questions or would like to share information about your child: